 These wireframes can depict the aspects of your product that will make the biggest impact on those executive stakeholders.
-Perhaps your highest priority theme for the next release is the increased amount of data your product will be able to gather and analyze—so you can mock up a few screens to show which valuable data will be collected.
+For example, perhaps your highest priority theme for the next release is the increased amount of data your product will be able to gather and analyze—so you can mock up a few screens to show which valuable data will be collected.

 After you’ve earned the green light from your stakeholders to proceed with the plan you articulated in your product roadmap, it’s time to execute.
 You’ll start by translating the roadmap’s epics into stories and other tasks for your developers.
-Here again, you’ll benefit from using wireframing—because it will help you more clearly communicate what you want.
+Here again, you’ll benefit from using wireframing because it will help you communicate what you want more clearly.

 Of course, even a well-drawn wireframe will still not tell the whole story of your vision, logic, and requirements; your scrum master or developers will likely have additional questions for you.
 That’s okay.

 The point is, you will help orient your dev team much more quickly and give them a lot more clarity in terms of what you want when you initially present your idea using an image—even a crude one—than if you force them to read (and possibly misinterpret portions of) a lengthy, text-based explanation.